inekeberlyn.com

 The bright ‘Here Comes the Sun’ won first prize in 2006 and in 2007 the ‘Bluebells’ again in organzas won best of Show at ‘Quilts in the Garden’ at Trentham Gardens near Stoke on Trent.
 In the summer of 2008 her ‘Mother of the Bride’ dress won prizes in the contemporary small section at the Festival of Quilts and at Trentham.

-She teaches regularly in the UK, the Netherlands, Bermuda June 2008, New Zealand at the Quilt Symposium Easter 2009, Germany, the Quilt Festival in South Africa in July 2011, in the Alsace at St. Marie aux Mines and exhibits at Viville in the Charente region of France.
+She taught regularly in the UK, the Netherlands, Bermuda June 2008, New Zealand at the Quilt Symposium Easter 2009, Germany, the Quilt Festival in South Africa in July 2011, in the Alsace at St. Marie aux Mines and exhibits at Viville in the Charente region of France.

 Magazine articles include Patchwork and Quilting, Quilting Arts, Workbox, Quiltwow, Quilt enzo, Patchwork Proffesional and the European magazine Magic Patch.